mikolalysenko/cs558-technology/lecture-4-canvas.md

-CS558 Technology Lecture 4: Working with browsers
+CS558 Technology Lecture 4: Browsers
 =================================================
 In this lecture, we are going to discuss the basics of using JavaScript in the browser.
-This is not a course in web development, and so this material is in some sense not required.
-However, being able to use and understand the browser can make it much easier to visualize and debug your code.
-It also allows you to access
+This is not a course in web development, and so this material is in some sense not required, but being able to understand and use the browser can make it much easier to visualize and debug your projects.
+It also allows you to make demos that you can publish on the web:

 # The DOM
 The document object model (or DOM) is the basic API of the web.
 When you execute JavaScript within a browser, the DOM is the interface that the browser gives so that you can interact with items on the page.
 The specification of the DOM is largely an ongoing process, and many of the details exist for a variety of technical, historical and social reasons.
 The overall behavior though is exhaustively documented by the W3C and you can get a complete and precise description of the whole system from the W3C (which is the standards organization that oversees the DOM):